Ásthildur Helgadóttir

 Ásthildur Helgadóttir (born 9 May 1976) is an Icelandic former footballer who played club football in America and Sweden, as well as her native Iceland.
-From 1993 until her retirement in 2007 she represented the senior Iceland women's national football team, winning 69 caps and scoring 23 goals.
+She played as a forward, or midfielder.
+From 1993 until her retirement in 2007 she represented the Iceland women's national football team, winning 69 caps and scoring 23 goals.
 She is the elder sister of Iceland national team goalkeeper Þóra Björg Helgadóttir.